Nearby Attractions to Sinnemahoning State Park

 Explore Pennsylvania Wilds

-The Pennsylvania Wilds is two million acres of public lands for hiking, biking, fishing, boating, hunting, and exploration in northcentral Pennsylvania.
+The Pennsylvania Wilds is 2 million acres of public lands for hiking, biking, fishing, boating, hunting, and exploration in northcentral Pennsylvania.

 Highlights of the area are: